felixreichenbach/dy-ts/README.md

 ## Prerequisits

 Create a `.env` file with the following content and add the appropriate values for your device.
-The easiest way to get the values is through app.viam.com via the `CONNECT` tab:
+The easiest way to get the values is through app.viam.com:

 ```
 VITE_ORG_ID=...